-Hates: The ‘scene’ part of mod, mod clubs, parkas and much of the music associated with mod.
+Hates: The ‘scene’ part of mod, mod clubs, parkas and most of the music associated with mod.

-Where you’ll find them: At a house night, an indie club or probably on the Modculture forums.
+Where you’ll find them: At a house night, an indie club or probably listening in on a mod Facebook group.
 Even though they’re not mods.
 No really, they’re not.

 The ‘I used to be a mod’

 Distinctive by: The line ‘I used to be a mod, but I just grew out of it…’